decentraland/documentation/content/creator/sdk7/alpha-testing-guidelines.md

 ## Reporting issues

+See the list of existing known issues [here](https://github.com/orgs/decentraland/projects/20/views/13).

 If you run into any bugs, please report an issue in the [SDK](https://github.com/decentraland/sdk/issues) repository.

 We ask you to please detail how to reproduce the issue as much as possible.
 The ideal way to report a bug is to include a link to the [playground](https://decentraland.github.io/sdk-playground/), showcasing a minimal scene where this issue can be observed.
 Click the **Share** button in the playground to copy a URL that includes the code that you're currently using.
 That way, the issue is 100% reproducible by whoever is debugging it.